spcl/.github/profile/gsoc.md

 * **Mentor** - Marcin Copik (mcopik [at] gmail [.] com, [mcopik @ GitHub](https://github.com/mcopik/))
 * **Entry task** - Contribute a PR to one of the issues marked as "good first issue".

-#### [rFaaS] Libfabric for fast function invocations
-* **Description**: rFaaS implements function invocations with single-digit microsecond latency by using _ibverbs_ for communication over RDMA-capable networks.
-To support networks other than InfiniBand and RoCE, we started an implementation that uses _libfabric_, a higher-level networking library, and targets the Cray GNI network communication.
-The project's primary goal would be to refactor the existing codebase into two compatible implementations that use either _ibverbs_ or _libfabric_.
-However, not all users of rFaaS have access to a such network device.
-Thus, the second goal is to support a larger variety of networks by tuning the libfabric configuration for protocols such as TCP or AWS EFA.
-* **Expected outcome**: A pull request with a refactored implementation of libfabric port, including configuration for endpoints such as TCP, ibverbs, and AWS EFA.
-* **Skills required**: C++, network programming.
-* **Project size** - 350 hours (large).
-* **Difficulty** - Difficult.
-* **Mentor** - Marcin Chrapek (marcin.chrapek [at] inf [.] ethz [.] ch), Marcin Copik (mcopik [at] gmail [.] com).
-* **Entry task** - contribute a PR to one of the issues marked as "good first issue" or build rFaaS and test it with SoftRoCE.

 #### [rFaaS] Serverless MPI functions
 * **Description**: The HPC community has been working on supporting malleable and evolving applications in MPI, i.e., applications that require dynamic adjusting of the number of workers.
 Examples include Flex-MPI and invasive MPI.
 Serverless functions could be a perfect runtime for such a task - they can be allocated and removed on-the-fly, aiding the elasticity of MPI applications.
 However,  MPI runtimes are tightly coupled with batch systems, and reimplementing the MPI interface with a new serverless-aware library would prevent us from using optimized communication methods.
 Instead, in this project, we want to investigate an alternative approach - analyze the process runtime of an open-source MPI implementation, such as the PMI component of OpenMPI.
 We want to replace the process management with an experimental prototype that will allocate MPI processes as rFaaS functions.
 With initialized processes and communication, functions can execute MPI code and benefit from tuned implementations of MPI collectives.
 * **Expected outcome**: A prototype implementation that can execute a simple MPI application by allocating MPI processes as rFaaS functions.